pierlupo/ecf-06032023/README.md

-# Getting Started with Create React App
+# IMC App E.C.F.
+06/03/2023

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an E.C.F. done at M2i the sixth of march 2023.

-## Available Scripts
+## Foramtion C.D.A.

-In the project directory, you can run:
+Formation concepteur et développeur d'applications commencée le 05/12/2022.

 ### `npm start`